TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ![The current Rainbow Flag, from top to bottom is 6 horizontal stripes: red, orange, yellow, green, indigo, and violet](/images/Pride Flags/Current Rainbow Flag.svg){:.thumbnail.card}

-As demand increased, folks started creating and buying the flag, and it became evident that the hot pink, and later turquoise, weren't as abundant to manufacture.
+As demand increased, folks started creating and buying the flag.
+It soon became evident that the hot pink, and later turquoise, weren't as abundant to manufacture.
 So, they no longer became included, and we got the familiar 6-stripe flag we see today.